Tadukoo/TadukooBibleBukkit/README.md

    * Alpha will be the current version until the Pentateuch (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy), the Gospels (Matthew, Mark, Luke, and John), and the 3 Johns (1, 2, and 3 John) are completed.
 * Beta
-   * Beta will be from the time Alpha is completed (which will be Beta 0.1)
+   * Beta will be from the time Alpha is completed (which will be Beta 0.2), until the time that the official release comes.
 * Official Release
    * The "official release" will be once the entire Bible is complete in the KJV translation.
 This will be v.1.0.
 * Decimals